Contemplating buying a new home in Annapolis? Berkshire Hathaway Home Services PenFed Realty can help.

 I like to supply buyers with a road map of the entire deal so they'll know exactly what they can expect.

-These are my nine steps to purchasing a home.
+Below are my nine steps to purchasing a home.

-Step 1 – Get ready to purchase
+Step 1 – Get ready to buy

 Step 2 – Talk to a real estate agent

-This is where I come in.
+That's where I come in.